LinTrieu/quiz-manager/quiz-manager/README.md

 - Laravel Scaffold ✅
     - Issue: Change app_name to Quiz Manager ✅ `php artisan config:cache`
-- mySQL Database Setup ✅
+- mySQL Database Connection ✅
 - Authentication Scaffolding - builtin package ✅
 - Bootstrap library ✅
-- Model Objects & Migrations
+- Model Eloquent Objects & Migrations
-    - User ✅
+    - User
-    - Quiz ✅
+    - Quiz
-    - Question ✅
+    - Question
-- A user can register ✅
+- A user cannot register - remove auth functionality
-- A user can log-in and log-out ✅
+- A user can log-in and log-out
-- A user can view all quizzes displayed on the homepage ✅
+- A user can view all quizzes displayed on the homepage
-    - Issue: List quizzes per card item in Blade ❌
+    - Issue: List quizzes per card item in Blade
-    - Issue: Send quiz ID to question controller and redirect to a list of questions ✅
+    - Issue: Send quiz ID to question controller and redirect to a list of questions
-- A user can view all questions per quiz ✅
+- A user can view all questions per quiz
-    - Only show the questions listed under specified quiz id ✅
+    - Only show the questions listed under specified quiz id
-- A user can add a quiz ✅
+- A user can add a quiz
 - A user can add a question
 - A user can edit a quiz
 - A user can edit a question